jinhuizhu/tutorial-angular-crash-course/README.md

-# TutorialAngularCrashCourse
+# Simple example of an angular application

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.21.

+This project include code samples for:
+* Sample local json-server for local testing
+* HTTP GET/DELETE/POST
+* FontAwesome icon
+* Routing (Root)

 ## Development server

+Run `npm run server` for a dev backend server.

-Run `ng serve` for a dev server.
+Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding